 Asahel Bush II & The Oregon Statesman

-Born in Westfield, Connecticut, Bush became an apprentice printer and was later admitted to the Massachusetts Bar in 1850.
+Born in Westfield, Massachusetts, Bush became an apprentice printer and was later admitted to the Massachusetts Bar in 1850.
 He was invited west by Samuel Thurston, a Congressional delegate from the Oregon Territory, who wanted to ensure his re-election by establishing a newspaper that was pro-Democrat.
 First published on March 28, 1851, in Oregon City, Bush and the Oregon Statesman helped organize the Democratic Party of Oregon in 1852.

 When the Territorial Government moved to Salem, the Oregon Statesman and Bush followed.
 Through editorials in his newspaper, Bush continually sparred with Thomas J. Dryer of the Portland Oregonian and William L. Adams of the Oregon Argus, published in Oregon City.
 Bush was pro-Democrat, Dryer pro-Whig/Republican and Adams pro-Whig.
 Their colorful attacks on political candidates and the issues of the day is now known as the Oregon-style of Journalism.
 In addition to Bush’s political influence through the Oregon Statesman, he had a key role in the Salem Clique which included some of the most powerful and politically active Democrats in the Territory.